• Skip to primary navigation

 Support with Exercise

-Ex-Med Cancer is a program run by qualified exercise physiologists that specialise in tailoring an excercise program from you while undergoing cancer treatment and thereafter.
+Laughing at Cancer – Ros Ben Moshe is a program run by qualified exercise physiologists that specialise in tailoring an excercise program from you while undergoing cancer treatment and thereafter.
 There approach uses best-practice to design your program.
 All the research shows that excercise will help you feel better during and after treatment – in fact it is thought to be the very best treatment to improve mood, energy and resilience when going through cancer!

 Healthy Living after Cancer is a free telephonic coaching program available to adults who have completed their cancer treatment.
 A health coach helps you set goals for healthy eating and physical activity – and works with you over 12 phone calls in a six-month period to achieve them.
 Ring Cancer Council on 13 11 29 for more information.